rynbrd/beacon/README.md

 ### beacon
 This section contains process wide configuration.
 The following directive are available:

+* `hostname` - The hostname to use when announcing mapped ports.
 * `heartbeat` - How often to refresh service TTL's.
 Default `30s`.
 * `ttl` - How long to keep a service after missing a heartbeat.
 Default `30s`.
 * `env-var` - The name of the services variable.
 Default `SERVICES`.